applicaster/developer.applicaster.com/book/ui-builder/android/family-interface.md

 At the moment, only FAMILY_1 is supported with this new implementation.

 #### FamilyEntity
 Java class that is used by simpleXML to parse XML file. simpleXML uses annotations and pretty straight forward to use.
-One thing to notice is that we use a simpleXNL's `Dictionary` that acts like a Map<String, Object> and let's us to get it's members by String name.
+One thing to notice is that we use a simpleXML's `Dictionary` that acts like a Map<String, Object> and let's us to get it's members by String name.
 In order to support that, every member of the `Dictionary` should implement `Entry` interface.

 #### ComponentRepository
 Main interface for `ComponentMetadataRepository`.
 Has two methods to get `ComponentMetaData` and `IconSetter`.